zaki/irrlicht/tests/tests-readme.txt

 Logging
 =======
-Please use logTestString() to log any intersting output or fails from your test.
+Please use logTestString() to log any interesting output or fails from your test.
 This is declared in tests/testUtils.h.
 Its output goes to tests/tests.log